weyoss/redis-smq/packages/redis-smq/docs/api/classes/RedisSMQ.md

 // Promise pattern
 try {
-  await RedisSMQ.shutdown();
+  await LifecycleManager.shutdown();
   console.log('RedisSMQ shut down successfully');
 } catch (err) {
   console.error('Shutdown failed:', err);
 }

+// Graceful shutdown with component cleanup const producer = await Producer.getInstance();
+await producer.shutdown(); // Shutdown producer first
+await LifecycleManager.shutdown(); // Then shutdown the system
 ```

 #### Call Signature

 > (`cb`): `void`

-Shuts down RedisSMQ and closes shared resources.
+Gracefully shuts down RedisSMQ and releases all shared resources.

-This convenience method:

-- Gracefully shuts down the Redis connection pool
-- Closes the configuration Redis client
-- Resets RedisSMQ initialization state
+**Important:**

-Note: You should still shutdown any created components (e.g. Producer, Consumer,
+- You should manually shutdown any created components (Producer, Consumer,
-QueueManagers, MessageManager, etc.) prior to calling this method to ensure all
+  QueueManager, MessageManager, etc.) **before** calling this method to ensure
-in-flight operations complete and connections are released back to the pool.
+  all in-flight operations complete and connections are properly released
+- If shutdown is already in progress, additional calls are queued
+- If initialization is in progress, shutdown will fail with an error
+- If the system is already down and no components are registered, shutdown
+  completes immediately
+- Errors during shutdown of individual components are collected but do not
+  prevent other components from shutting down

 ##### Parameters